Raga Therapy: An Experiential Workshop, 29 November 2017 5.30pm-7pm

 3. Learning a specific Raga (set of notes) which is believed to reduce stress and promote emotional well-being.

 4. Learning to sing a semi-classical song (depending on progress).

 5. Discussion about how Indian Raga can be applied to every day life to promote wellbeing and help with stress management.

 Who can take part in this Workshop?

-This workshop is suitable for anyone with an interest in alternative healing and music/arts.
-Anyone aged 18 and above is welcome to attend.
+This workshop is open only to NELFT NHS staff with an interest in alternative healing and music/arts.
 Prior singing experience is not a requirement although any musical background would be an advantage.

 Who do I contact for further information?